Home >

 How these earthworks were used is not known for sure.
 Some earthworks seemed to be connected as unique gathering places where members of the culture would come together at specific times during the year.
+In analyzing the orientation of these sites, it has recently become apparent that they are even more complex than originally thought.

 The Hopewell Culture was most likely the same people that composed the Adena Culture.
 Like any culture, over time, they refined their craftsmanship and their ideas.
 The Hopewell Culture displayed a more refined artistic style compared to the Adena Culture.
 They also expanded the idea of the burial mounds by building much larger complexes using earth walls.